-Local governments establish rules and zoning regulations in NJ, NY, PA about how land in their jurisdiction can be used.
+Local governments establish rules and zoning regulations in NC, NJ about how land in their jurisdiction can be used.
 Most people are aware that there are limits such as what can be built in a residential area versus what can be built in a commercial area.
 However, there are many other zoning factors you should consider before buying vacant land.

 Understanding the zoning requirements is imperative before you purchase any parcel.
 You don’t want to find out after you purchase that you can’t do what you had intended with the land.
 Read on to learn more about what you should watch out for!

 The planning department divides land up and determines how it may be used.
 Thier ultimate goal is to create economically viable areas that work for all types of land uses.
 They aim to create spaces for residential, commercial and agricultural uses.
 Planning boards will often subdivide these zones further, R1, R2 etc. These subdivisions further determine what can be built.
 For example: Only detached, single family homes or multi-family units.
 Townhouses, condos, apartments, the number of stories, manufactured homes, etc.

 As with anything, there are always exceptions to the rules.
 If you are seeking an exemption, you will need to present your case to the planning board.
 They will review your plans and reasoning and determine if you will be allowed the special permission you are seeking.
 If they do not approve, you typically will have the right to appeal (and improve) your case, but you will have to decide if pursuing the matter further is worth your time and money.

 Also, you will notice that there are exemptions for buildings that were erected before an area was zoned a specific way.
 For example, you might see a house in the middle of a business district.
 This doesn’t mean that you will be able to build a house there too.